anupanandsingh/anupanand/Spock/content/research.md

 +++
 title = "Research"
-subtitle = "A consolidated list of my preprints and publications can be found <a href="https://anupanand.space/publications/" target="_self">here</a>."
+subtitle = 'A consolidated list of my preprints and publications can be found <a href="https://anupanand.space/publications/" target="_self">here</a>.'
 +++

 <h4>Lagrangian multiforms, integrability, and quantisation</h4>